buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcRailDomain/PropertyEnumerations/PEnum_TurnstileType.md

 # PEnum_TurnstileType

-Enumeration describing the types of turnstiles
+Enumeration describing the types of turnstiles<!-- end of definition -->

 ## Items